 This exclusive first class experience entails an intimate cabin of just 8 seats spread out across 2 rows with a 1-2-1 arrangement, top-class service, an enormous array of dining options of the highest caliber, Krug Champagne, and an exquisitely luxurious bed.

-6. Fly Emirates Business Class One-way From the U.S. to Europe for 72,500 Points
+6. Fly Emirates Business Class One-Way From the U.S. to Europe for 72,500 Points

 Emirates A380 business class.
 Image Credit: Cherag Dubash

+Emirates is best known for its lavish, over-the-top first class product.
+But its business class is simply stellar, too.
 In particular, its A380 business class has proven to be one of the best overall products, time and time again.
+Currently, this includes spacious, forward-facing seats in a 1-2-1 configuration with lie-flat capabilities.

-But Emirates has a couple of fifth freedom routes where you can savor the signature Emirates business class product on certain routes between the U.S. and Europe, so there’s no need to fly to the Middle East or Africa if you wanted to try out Emirates!
+Normally, travelers wouldn’t frequently encounter Emirates as a viable airline option unless they were planning on flying ultra-long-haul to the other side of the world.
+But Emirates has a couple of fifth freedom routes where you can savor the signature Emirates business class product on certain routes between the U.S. and Europe, so there’s no need to fly to the Middle East or Africa if you want to try out Emirates!

 Best of all, it’s pretty easy to find solid business class availability, so this is a perfect way to dip your toes into Arab luxury using your points.